lbliii/milodocs/content/guides/themes/search/algolia.md

 ### Configure Index

-This may work once we set up the rest out of the box, but it's better to configure and rank your searchable attributes.
+Searches will return results out of the box, but it's better to configure and rank your searchable attributes.

 1. Navigate to **Search** > **Index**.
 2. Select the **Configuration** tab.